-The passenger Load Factor reached 55.4% in February 2021, +1.3 percentage points higher than the previous month.
-As air travel demand fell faster than capacity, the February LF was -25.2 percentage points lower than the rate in the same period of 2019.
+The passenger Load Factor reached 69.8% in February 2022, +5.3 percentage points higher than the previous month.
+Despite the improvement, the February LF remained -10.8 percentage points below the 2019 level.

 Top 15 Airports (Ranked by aircraft departures, passengers, and volume of freight)

 Note: Figures include total scheduled and non-scheduled services